alexjgustafson/blitz/readme.md

 Once one play runs out of time, a result page is presented.

+See `sketch.pdf` for the initial wireframe notes that started this.

 ## Development
 Requires Node 10+, Yarn, and Expo
 Clone this repo to your development environment.